 The overall income capitalization approach evaluates a property's potential to generate cash flows and converts those cash flows into a present value.
-Generally, the REIT estimates a stabilized net operating income and applies a capitalization rate to that income to estimate fair value.
-Stabilized net operating income is determined as the property's potential gross income that could be generated at full capacity, less a vacancy and collection allowance.
-The capitalization rate used is derived from analysis of comparable sales data and the relative relationship of other properties' net operating incomes over their sale price.
+Generally, the REIT estimates a stabilized NOI and applies a capitalization rate to that income to estimate fair value.
+Stabilized NOI is determined as the property's potential gross income that could be generated at full capacity, less a vacancy and collection allowance.
+The capitalization rate used is derived from analysis of comparable sales data and the relative relationship of other properties' NOI over their sale price.
 In many cases, industry surveys are available that provide indicative ranges of capitalization rates for recently sold properties or views on value, however, certain adjustments are required to adjust for the specific nature, location and quality of properties.